There are many elements that work together to create a great night’s sleep. Today, we’re going to break down a few of the most important components.

 If you have been trying to get to sleep for a long time, it might be best to get up and focus on something else for a while, such as reading a book.
 Continuing to try and sleep means you are likely to become frustrated.
 In this case, your brain will struggle to shut down.

 If you often find yourself overthinking before you go to sleep, try to list all the things that are causing stress.
 Then put the list to one side and accept that you will deal with it in the morning.
 This can give you a sense of control, which often helps to comfort the mind.

 Remember that your evening routine has a big impact on your ability to wind down.
 Our bodily responses are rooted in primitive behaviours, which means our bodies are very susceptible to their surroundings.
 The lighting in your home in the evening is important, since your body assumes it is responding to natural light.
 For example, if you have your room brightly lit at night, your body behaves as though it is still day time and will not release chemicals to help with sleep and repair.
 As the light dwindles, your body temperature falls and you begin to release melatonin.
-This prepares you for rest by making less alert and more likely to fall asleep.
+This prepares you for rest by making you less alert and more likely to fall asleep.

 Consider how much time you spend looking at screens.
 Electronic devices stimulate the mind and make it more difficult to feel tired.
 Preparing for bed is just as important as anything else when it comes to getting high-quality sleep.

 If, after making the above changes, you are still struggling to sleep, you should consider visiting your GP.
 You may be suffering from a sleep disorder.
 If this is the case, your doctor will be able to offer solutions.
 Treatments for sleep disorders can consist of medications and talking therapies.